luowei/LWDrawboard/README.md

 ## License

-libDrawboard is available under the MIT license.
+LWDrawboard is available under the MIT license.
 See the LICENSE file for more info.